WizArdZ3658/CodingTips/README.md

-This website is a place where programmers can share their projects, programming tips and tricks.
+A website where programmers can share their projects, hacks and programming tips.
 Users can sign up, setup their profile, add posts to the website.
 The post pages are paginated displaying 5 posts on each page.
-There is also option for comments, recover your password, view posts made by a specific user etc.
+Users have options for posting comments, recover your password, view posts made by a specific user, upvoting/downvoting comments, liking posts etc.